 One of the primary design changes focused on smaller yet more maneuverable galleon types – some of which were also tasked with carrying coins from the Americas.
 As for the guns on board, many of the older wrought iron specimens were already replaced by bronze ordnance by 1588 AD.

 But after the momentous defeat of the Armada, there was an overhaul of the management of the galleon guns.
 For starters, the experienced sailors, as opposed to the soldiers, were given the responsibility of operating the artillery.

 The scope was made more efficient with the correct labeling and storage of the different shots for the various caliber of the guns – which allowed for a streamlined approach during the high-intensity artillery duels.
 The guns were also supported by larger four-wheeled carriages instead of the feeble two-wheel ones.

 Furthermore, boarding actions were still perceived as effective tactics, but the boarding parties were organized and prepared in accordance with their expertise (ranging from melee situations, throwing grenades and incendiaries, to extinguishing fires).

-Such alterations rather reflected on many of the naval battles and encounters till the late 1630s – with the Spanish galleons showcasing their mettle (often buoyed by resourceful commanders) in numerous engagements both in the Americas and European waters.
+Such alterations were rather reflected in many of the naval battles till the late 1630s – with the Spanish galleons showcasing their mettle (often buoyed by resourceful commanders) in numerous engagements both in the Americas and European waters.
 The Golden Age of the Spanish galleon culminated at the Battle of the Downs in 1639, where the warships, although heavily battered, held their own against a larger Dutch fleet.